i-vt/Shellby/README.md

 # Shellby
 Shells for days, to enable remote administration with a few additional features :)

+[ PROJECT DISCONTINUED AND NO LONGER WILL BE SUPPORTED ]

 Usecases for this tool:
 - HackTheBox (HTB) ProLabs
 - HackTheBox (HTB) Fortresses